Florida's Shelton in quarterfinals in Australian Open debut - WHIZ News

-MELBOURNE, Australia (AP) — The next stop on Ben Shelton’s impressive debut run at the Australian Open will be the quarterfinals.
+MELBOURNE, Australia (AP) — The next stop on Ben Shelton’s first trip outside the United States will be a stop in the Australian Open quarterfinals.

-Shelton is playing in only his second Grand Slam tournament — and he is on his first trip outside of the United States in his life.
+He would throw uppercuts and yell, “Come on!” or “Let’s go!” after winning points, and when the close contest came to a close, Shelton jutted out his tongue and flexed his arms.

+“Definitely a grueling match,” said Shelton, whose father, Bryan, reached a career-best ranking of No. 55 as a pro and now coaches the Florida men’s team.

-He joins Sebastian Korda to give the U.S. at least two men in the quarterfinals in Australia for the first time since 2007.
+The younger Shelton joins Sebastian Korda — his dad won the 1998 Australian Open — to give the U.S. at least two men in the quarterfinals in Melbourne for the first time since 2007.

 Yet another American could join them because Tommy Paul was in fourth-round action Monday, too, going up against No. 24 Roberto Bautista Agut of Spain.